 Fort Saskatchewan Condensate System ("FSCS") and associated Condensate Infrastructure: An important development in providing services to the oil sands sector has been the development of FSCS and Keyera's overall condensate system.
 The original FSCS pipeline system a 21-kilometre, 20-inch pipeline connecting Keyera's Fort Saskatchewan Pipeline system with Inter Pipeline Ltd.'s Polaris pipeline and a pipeline connection from Keyera's Edmonton Terminal to the Enbridge Southern Lights pipeline.
 Construction of these pipelines was underpinned by a long term, take-or-pay diluent handling agreement with Imperial Oil for their Kearl oil sands project.
-Subsequently, Keyera has entered into long term, take-or-pay and fee for service contracts with several other major producers for diluent handling services.
+Subsequently, Keyera has entered into long term, take-or-pay and fee for service contracts with several other major producers for diluent handling services including Husky, Cenovus, CNRL, Suncor, Jacos, Athabasca Oil Corporation, North West Sturgeon Refinery and BP.
 In 2014, Keyera completed a new connection at KFS to receive condensate from Kinder Morgan's Cochin pipeline.
-As of the date hereof, KFS is the only receipt point for condensate volumes delivered into Alberta on the Cochin pipeline.
-In 2015, Keyera advanced engineering on its proposed 24-inch condensate pipeline extension and manifold that will connect FSCS to the Norlite Pipeline and the South Grand Rapids pipeline (both of which are described below).
+In 2016, Keyera completed a 24-inch condensate pipeline extension and continued work on the manifold that will connect FSCS to the Norlite Pipeline and the South Grand Rapids pipeline, both of which are described below.
+(See also the capital projects tables under "General Development of the Business").

 Norlite Pipeline: In May of 2014, Keyera entered into agreements with Enbridge to participate in the Norlite pipeline as a 30% non-operating owner.
 Norlite pipeline is underpinned by a long term take-or-pay diluent handling agreement to serve the Fort Hills oil sands project.
-Having received regulatory approvals in late

-2015, Enbridge has commenced construction of this 24-inch pipeline that will deliver diluent to the Athabasca oil sands region in northeast Alberta and have an initial capacity of 224,000 Bbls/d.
-Based on the current schedule, Enbridge expects the pipeline to be in service in 2017, assuming construction proceeds as planned.
-Keyera's condensate transportation network in the Fort Saskatchewan area will deliver product to the Norlite Pipeline on a fee-for-servcie basis, providing Norlite shippers with access to multiple sources of diluent supply.
+Enbridge has continued construction of this 24-inch pipeline that will deliver diluent to the Athabasca oil sands region in northeast Alberta and have an initial capacity of 224,000 Bbls/d.
+Based on the current construction schedule, Enbridge expects the pipeline to be in service in mid-2017, assuming construction continues on the current schedule.
+Keyera's condensate transportation network in the Fort Saskatchewan area will deliver product to the Norlite Pipeline on a fee-for-service basis, providing Norlite shippers with access to multiple sources of diluent supply.

-South Grand Rapids Pipeline: In August 2015, Keyera entered into an agreement with Grand Rapids Pipeline Limited Partnership ("GRPLP"), an affiliate of TCPL and Brion Energy Corporation, to acquire a 50% ownership interest in the southernmost portion of the proposed Grand Rapids diluent pipeline once it is completed.
-The 45-kilometre, 20-inch pipeline, which will be constructed by GRPLP and operated by Keyera, will extend from Keyera's Edmonton Terminal to TCPL's Heartland Terminal near Fort Saskatchewan.
-As part of this project, Keyera will be constructing a pump station at its Edmonton Terminal where the South Grand Rapids diluent pipeline will connect and will sell a 50% ownership interest in the pump station to GRPLP, all once the pipeline is complete.
+South Grand Rapids Pipeline: In August 2015, Keyera entered into an agreement with Grand Rapids Pipeline Limited Partnership to acquire a 50% ownership interest in the South Grand Rapids pipeline once it is completed.
+The 45-kilometre, 20-inch diluent pipeline, which is being constructed by Grand Rapids Pipeline Limited Partnership and will be operated by Keyera, will extend from Keyera's Edmonton Terminal to TCPL's Heartland Terminal near Fort Saskatchewan.
+As part of this project, Keyera will be constructing a pump station at its Edmonton Terminal where the South Grand Rapids diluent pipeline will connect and will sell a 50% ownership interest in the pump station to Grand Rapids Pipeline Limited Partnership once the pipeline is complete.
 The pipeline is expected to provide Keyera with proprietary access to at least 225,000 net barrels per day of additional diluent transportation capacity between Edmonton and Fort Saskatchewan.
 A portion of this capacity will be used to meet Keyera's commitments under existing agreements with customers for diluent transportation and the remaining capacity will be available for new diluent transportation business.
-Based on the proposed schedule, GRPLP is targeting completion of the pipeline for the second half of 2017.
+Assuming construction continues on schedule, it is currently anticipated that the South Grand Rapids pipeline and pump station will be completed in the second half of 2017.